shundhammer/myrlyn/README.md

 ## Development Status

-Approaching Beta status.

-It is already well usable and fairly feature complete.
+Not 100% complete yet, but well usable and reliable.

 ## Screenshots